-Phase II Open Label Pilot Study - Recurrent Pericarditis
+Phase II Open Label Pilot Study - Recurrent Pericarditis (MAvERIC-Pilot)

-Pericarditis refers to inflammation of the pericardium (the membrane or sac that surrounds the heart) that follows an initial episode (frequently resulting from a viral infection).
+Pericarditis refers to inflammation of the pericardium (the membrane or sac that surrounds the heart), frequently resulting from a viral infection.
+Recurrent pericarditis is the reappearance of symptoms after a symptom-free period of at least four to six weeks following the initial acute episode of pericarditis.
 Patients may have multiple recurrences.
 Symptoms include debilitating chest pain, shortness of breath, and fatigue, resulting in physical limitations, reduced quality of life, emergency department visits, and hospitalizations.
 Causes of pericarditis can include infection (e.g., tuberculosis), systemic disorders such as autoimmune and inflammatory diseases, cancer, and post-cardiac injury syndromes.
-Based on time of presentation, acute pericarditis is a symptomatic event lasting less than four to six weeks, the diagnosis of which is based on meeting two of four criteria: chest pain; pericardial friction rub; electrocardiogram changes; and new or worsening pericardial swelling.
-Elevation of inflammatory markers such as CRP, and evidence of pericardial inflammation by an imaging technique (computed tomography scan or cardiac magnetic resonance) may help the diagnosis and the monitoring of disease activity.
-Although generally self-limited and not life threatening, acute pericarditis is diagnosed in 0.2% of all cardiovascular in-hospital admissions and is responsible for 5% of emergency room admissions for chest pain in North America and Western Europe.
+Pericarditis (and its recurrences) are symptomatic events, the diagnosis of which is based on meeting two of four criteria: chest pain; pericardial friction rub; electrocardiogram changes; and new or worsening pericardial swelling.
+Elevation of inflammatory markers such as C-reactive protein ("CRP"), and evidence of pericardial inflammation by an imaging technique (computed tomography scan or cardiac magnetic resonance) may help the diagnosis and the monitoring of disease activity.
+Although generally self-limited and not life threatening, pericarditis is diagnosed in 0.2% of all cardiovascular in-hospital admissions and is responsible for 5% of emergency room admissions for chest pain in North America and Western Europe.

-Recurrent pericarditis is the reappearance of symptoms after a symptom-free period of at least 4 - 6 weeks following an episode of acute pericarditis.
-These recurrences appear in 15% to 30% of acute cases and usually within 18 months.
+Recurrent pericarditis appears in 15% to 30% of patients following the acute index episode and usually within 18 months.
 Furthermore, up to 50% of patients with a recurrent episode of pericarditis experience more recurrences.
-Standard first-line medical therapy consists of non-steroidal anti-inflammatory drugs or aspirin with or without colchicine.
+Standard first-line medical therapy consists of non-steroidal antiinflammatory drugs or aspirin with or without colchicine.
 Corticosteroids such as prednisone are second-line therapy in patients with continued recurrence and inadequate response to conventional therapy.
 The only FDA-approved therapy for recurrent pericarditis, launched in 2021, is a costly and potent subcutaneously injected interleukin-1 inhibitor with immunosuppressive effects.
-It is generally used as a third-line intervention in patients with a third or fourth recurrence.
+It is generally used as a third-line intervention in patients with persistent underlying disease, multiple recurrences, and an inadequate response to conventional therapy.

-The number of cases of patients seeking and receiving treatment for recurrent pericarditis annually in the U.S. is estimated at 38,000.
-Hospitalization due to recurrent pericarditis is often associated with a 6-8-day length of stay and cost per stay is estimated to range between \$20,000 and \$30,000 in the U.S.
+On an annual basis, the number of patients in the U.S. having experienced at least one recurrence is estimated at 38,000.
+Approximately 60% of patients with multiple recurrences (>1) still suffer for longer than two years, and one third are still impacted at five years.
+Hospitalization due to recurrent pericarditis is often associated with a 6-8-day length of stay and cost per stay is estimated to range between US\$20,000 and US\$30,000 in the U.S.

-In May 2022, the Corporation announced the FDA has authorized the Corporation's IND to commence a Phase II open-label pilot study designed to evaluate the tolerance, safety, and efficacy of CardiolRx in patients with recurrent pericarditis.
-The study will also assess the improvement in objective measures of disease, and during an extension period, assess the feasibility of weaning concomitant background therapy including corticosteroids, while taking CardiolRx.
-Recurrent pericarditis is a rare disease in the United States, thereby making CardiolRx eligible for orphan drug status under the FDA's Orphan Drug Designation program.
+In May 2022, the Corporation announced the FDA has authorized the Corporation's IND to commence a Phase II open- label pilot study designed to evaluate the tolerance, safety, and efficacy of CardiolRx in patients with recurrent pericarditis.
+MAVERIC-Pilot will also assess the improvement in objective measures of disease, and during an extension period, assess the feasibility of weaning concomitant background therapy including corticosteroids, while taking CardiolRx.
+Recurrent pericarditis is a rare disease in the U.S., thereby making CardiolRx eligible for orphan drug status under the FDA's Orphan Drug Designation program.